 - Use lights accredited by a certification agency, such as CSA, C-UL, or cETL.
 It may be worthwhile to check the federal government’s Healthy Canadians Recalls and Safety Alerts Database before buying or using lights to find out about the latest recalls.

 - Use indoor lights inside your home and outdoor lights outside.

-- Check all light bulbs before going up and replace broken or burned-out bulbs.
+- Check all light bulbs before putting lights up and replace broken or burned-out bulbs.

-- Inspect the light strings and extension cords you use.
-Throw out damaged ones.
+- Inspect the light strings and extension cords that you’ll use, and throw out damaged ones.

 - Do not overload electrical outlets.
 Use a power bar for multiple wires.

-Be cautious on the roads this winter during the busy holiday season:
+Be cautious on the roads during the busy holiday season:

 - See and be seen.
-Clear all snow from the hood, roof, windows and lights.
+Clear all snow and ice from the hood, roof, windows, headlights and taillights of your vehicle.

-- Proper braking is essential to survive on the road in winter.
+- Proper braking is essential to safe driving during the winter.
 The best way to stop on a slippery surface is to use threshold or controlled braking and shift to neutral.

-- Stopping on a slippery surface requires more space, so increase your following distance.
-Focus your attention as far ahead as possible.
+- Stopping on a slippery surface requires more space, so make sure there is sufficient distance between your car and other cars ahead of you.
+While driving, it is a good idea to focus your attention as far ahead as possible.

 Lastly, while there are no official COVID-19 restrictions or public health guidelines still in place with respect to gatherings, be sure to practise safe distancing, masking, and sanitizing to prevent any further COVID-19 outbreaks.

 Find the Best Car Insurance Rates

 Compare car insurance quotes from 50+ providers in a single search.
 Start saving money today on the premiums you pay.